Newlands College: Arts

 The school has a building specifically for the Visual Arts and languages, the Language and Art Block.
 This was available at the start of 2006.
 The school also has a Whare Kura which was named the Te Ao Marama.
 This was opened on 10 May 2007.
-At the end of 2008 to the beginning of 2009, the school rebuilt the Learning Support Centre, the A Block toilets and the cafeteria.

 Each year, Media Studies classes participate in the production of short films.
 These short films are edited with Final Cut Pro X and the most appropriate (with Excellence or high Merit marks) are submitted for the NOSCARS (the Newlands College Oscars) after being classified by the OFLC.
 If the Office gives a restricted rating, it cannot be screened at the NOSCARS.
-The NOSCARS were previously held at the Wellington Paramount Theatre, they are now annually held at the Embassy Theatre.
-The last NOSCARS event was on 13 October 2020.
-Similar to the Oscars, there are awards and prizes.
+The NOSCARS were previously held at the Wellington Paramount Theatre and are now held at the Embassy Theatre.
+The NOSCARS are now held annually, with awards available for viewers choice, overall best and other filmmaking categories.

 Sport

 Newlands offers a wide range of sporting options to its pupils, 22 in total, with summer, winter and all-year-round sports.
 Sports that are available include badminton, cricket, soccer, hockey, golf, rugby, netball, orienteering, smallbore rifle shooting, softball, squash, and underwater hockey.
 The uniform code for sport is also present, with most sports needing standard Newlands College P.E. gear.

 In 2010, the Newlands College Boys' softball team won the National Secondary School Softball Championships without conceding a defeat.

 In 2015, the Newlands College Boys' basketball team reached the finals of the College Sport Wellington Pohlen Cup.
-The team ended up being defeated by Onslow College 78-65.
+The team ended up being defeated by Onslow College 78–65.

+Newlands College has presence annually at the National School Orienteering Championship, although the future for its participation seems uncertain with head coach Andrew Riddle taking leave as of 2024.

 Recreation

 The school has an annual Peer Support camp at El Rancho (Waikanae Christian holiday park), which was first held in 1975.
 The camp is for newcomers to the school, along with final year students.
-For year 9s, the camp is to settle into the school with friends and a good knowledge of who is who, before setting foot into the classroom.
-For year 13s, the camp is to learn new leadership skills and sociability.
 Students are involved in a variety of activities including kayaking, rock climbing, go karts, and team initiative activities.
 Peer support training is held for year 12s after the NCEA examinations, and the actual camp is held in early February, usually near Waitangi Day.
 The annual tradition however, was broken for the first time in 2011, but resumed in 2012.

 Other camps include the year 12 and 13 Geography trips to the St. Arnaud/Lake Rotoiti region and Tongariro National Park.